Velie emblem. (source: Apijunior)

 Velie produced 9,000 vehicles in 1920.
 During the 1920s, the Velie's were powered by an L-head six cylinder Continental engine; in 1926 a straight eight Lycoming engine was also offered.
 In 1924, Velie began installing Westinghouse electric ignitions in their cars.
 Velie's Royal Sedan body was one of the first cars designed with a raked "A" pillar, which gave its windshield a significant angle from the top to the base.

-Willard Velie died in the fall of 1928, and his disconitinued the Velie automobile in January, 1929.
-Velie's son, who had hoped to enter the airplane business died four months after his father.
+Willard Velie died in the fall of 1928.
+Velie's son, who had hoped to enter the airplane business died four months after his father, and the Velie automobile was discontinued in January, 1929.

 According to the Velie Register, 217 Velie's are known to exist as of 2000.